Is cheaper better?

 Scalp Micropigmentation, the practice of tattooing diminishing or bald parts of the scalp to mimic short-cropped hair, has sparked a lot of interest among patients looking for alternate solutions to hide and disguise their hair loss.
-This aesthetic and minimally invasive process, also known as SMP, gives men and women suffering from hair loss the appearance of fullness or thick, short hair.
+This aesthetic and minimally invasive process, also known as SMP, gives men and women suffering from hair loss the appearance of fullness or thick, short or long hair.
 SMP outcomes (rather than the technique) are sometimes likened to topical concealers such as Toppik, DermMatch, and Nanogen, which likewise help cover baldness and make the receding hairline look thicker and fuller.

 Scalp Micropigmentation is the cosmetic placement of tattoo-like ink or pigmentation "markings" to bald or decreasing parts of the scalp by a qualified practitioner to reproduce the look of closely trimmed hair (or "stubble").
 SMP experts are typically skilled in their craft, but they are not always medical specialists or hair restoration specialists.
 Scalp micropigmentation is commonly done for one of three reasons.

 Micropigmentation of the scalp Ink is typically applied to the superficial dermis, a layer of skin here between the epidermal (the skin's outer layer) and surrounding layer that is made up of fibrous tissue that protects the body from stress and pressure.
 SMP experts, on the other hand, frequently use ink at various depths.
 Some tattoo artists are starting to utilise a "sweeping" method to create a more natural effect on the scalp.

 The treatment can now be conducted using both everlasting and temporary SMP ink, depending on the size of the receding hairline area and the required appearance, and can take anything between 1-8 hours based on the scale of the balding/thinning area and the intended presence.